projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

       make PLATFORM=uefi
       sudo make install

-   For more details, please refer to the `Getting started guide for Intel NUC <https://projectacrn.github.io/latest/getting-started/apl-nuc.html#getting-started-apl-nuc>`_ .
+   For more details, please refer to the :ref:`getting-started-apl-nuc`.

 #.
 Install the hypervisor